BASIC-PLUS: PDP-11

+EGH takes over

 As the OS side of the project grew, the engineering load took over all of the available programming time and there was no one working on the BASIC.
-At a chance meeting while buying an airplane, Tim Hart found the seller worked at DEC and they ended up talking about the problems DEC was having.
+At a chance meeting while buying an airplane, Tim Hart found the airplane's seller worked at DEC and they ended up talking about the problems DEC was having.
 Through this opening, Hart, along with two long-time friends Tom Evans and Tom Griffiths who had formed EGH Inc., received a tender from DEC on 25 August.
 Because they thought it would be a fun project, they put in a very low bid at $10,500 on 4 September.
 To their surprise they won the contract on 18 September, but DEC realized the price was too low and offered to make it up through a $3000 bonus clause.

 Previously, DEC had introduced several different BASIC dialects for their different platforms, and these were both different enough to require conversion when moving between machines, as well as generally underwhelming compared to other platforms.
-BASIC-PLUS introduced many new features that made it among the more complete dialects, including matrix math, file handing, and other features previously only see on the mainframe system.
+BASIC-PLUS introduced many new features that made it among the more complete dialects, including matrix math, file handing, and other features previously only seen on mainframe systems.
 BASIC-PLUS would go on to be the basis for all future dialects from the company.

 The original concept was that EGH would write only the compiler (Note: In modern terms this would be considered a tokenizer, not a compiler in the current use of the term.) and related utilities, while DEC would write the runtime system which would be separate.
 The idea was that systems with limited amounts of memory and secondary storage would be supplied only with the runtime and small size of the runtime and the intermediate language (IL) code from the compiler would allow it to run.
-Development would require a machine with more resources, but simply running the resulting programs would work even on the smallest machines.
+Development in BASIC would require a machine with more resources, but simply running the resulting programs would work even on the smallest machines.
 EGH was initially supposed to write only the compiler, but over time they were put in charge of the entire system, which they delivered in January 1971.
 The idea of a runtime-only system was later dropped.

 IOX was eventually renamed RSTS-11, and shipped with BASIC-PLUS in 1971.